 Global weather patterns can affect UK weather during the coming season and their influence acts to shift the chances of the categories in the Outlook.
-For January-February-March, among other drivers, a mature La Niña is expected to increase the likelihood of westerly winds.
-A moderate increase in the chance of mild westerly winds means a greater likelihood of Atlantic weather systems bringing impacts from wet, windy or even stormy conditions.
+For the early part of February-March-April, a mature La Niña is expected to increase the likelihood of westerly winds.
+However, the Sudden Stratospheric Warming (SSW) which occurred in early January, shifts westerly winds south of their normal position.
+When combined, these drivers reduce the likelihood of drier or wetter than average rainfall.
+Moving out of the winter period, the NAO signal for FMA is relatively weak compared to recent months.

-Jan-Feb-Mar Precipitation anomaly (Northwest UK)
+Feb-Mar-Apr Precipitation anomaly (Northwest UK)